Sometimes, I have the feeling that the world split into two kinds of people.

 - You should always think to check on internet if there is a free walking tour.
 Very common for the big cities in South of America, it’s a great way to discover the city and to know more about the history.

 - Sometimes you have to pre-book on their website.

 You go to Cafe Del Mar.

-The temperature is really pleasant now.
-Instead of sitting at Cafe del Mar, you buy your beer from the small seller at the corner and watch the sunset from the top of the war wall.
+The temperature is enjoyable now.
+Instead of sitting at Cafe del Mar, you buy your beer from the small seller at the corner and watch the sunset from the top of the wall.
 It’s astonishing.